sofide/bayesian_statics_the_fun_way/README.md

 > ⚠️ Disclaimer: This repo is not a polished library or a structured course.
 > It’s mostly a collection of personal experiments, rough notebooks, and
-> scratch code as I learn Bayesian statistics 😅
+> scratch code as I learn Bayesian statistics.